project-dy/wdotcrawl/readme.md

 * List all pages on a site
 * See all revisions of a page
 * Query page source
+* List number of pages on a site
+* Query condition selection by category and/or tags

 Most interestingly, it allows you to download the whole site as a Git repository, with proper commit dates, author and comments!